 And, while not infectious, 25 people are killed by cattle each year (CDC).

-Dog: Brucella, Bacillis anthracis, B. zoohelcum, Campylobacter, Capnocytophaga canimorsis, Cryptosporidia, Corynebacterium ulcerans, Enterohemorrhagic Escherichia coli O157-H7, Erysipeloid, Giardiasis, Leptospira, Lyme, Pasteurella, Rabies, Rocky Mountain spotted fever, Salmonella, S. canis, Toxocara, Tularemia, West Nile encephalitis, Yersinia.
+Dog: Brucella, Bacillis anthracis, B. zoohelcum, Campylobacter, Capnocytophaga canimorsis, Cryptosporidia, Corynebacterium ulcerans, Enterohemorrhagic Escherichia coli O157-H7, Erysipeloid, Giardiasis, Leptospira, Lyme, Pasteurella, Rabies, Rocky Mountain spotted fever, Salmonella (Dog and human strains appear different, with dog strains have more antibiotic resistance (PubMed)), S. canis, Toxocara, Tularemia, West Nile encephalitis, Yersinia.

 Many hospitals have 'pet therapy.'
 Everything in the hospital is a therapy.
 I think it is stupid to have dogs (except seeing eye dogs) in the hospital as 1) they bypass hand washing and 2) when cultured they are chock full of pathogens including Clostridium difficile, Extended-spectrum beta-lactamase Escherichia coli, extended-spectrum cephalosporinase Escherichia coli, Salmonella, Pasteurella multocida or Pasteurella canis, Malassezia pachydermatis, Giardia, Toxocara canis and Ancylostoma caninum.